nuotsu/dj-viz/README.md

-# dj-viz
+# DJ ViZ

-⚠️ Currently only supported on desktop Firefox.
+⚠️ Currently only fully supported on desktop Firefox.